t: 0116 241 8331 e: firstname.lastname@example.org

 Providing 60 hours of training, it includes three courses plus an exam, leading to appropriate APT accreditation.

 This is the most comprehensive training in DBT we currently provide, and it has inbuilt APT accreditation to Level 4 for those who complete the relevant exams and masterclass successfully.

 Instruction in the key components of DBT for those who want to apply DBT to working with adolescents.

 DBT brings together a series of skills and techniques which are powerful and well chosen ones, and DBT-A focuses it on working with adolescents.
 Whether you want to simply learn about DBT and how to apply it effectively, or are thinking of establishing a full DBT service, this course has it covered.
 The course covers the delivery of effective DBT at its most relevant for adolescents, including: confusion about self, impulsivity, lack of emotional control, interpersonal problems, family problems and dilemmas, high risk behaviours, including suicidal behaviour and non-suicidal self-injury.

-APT offers various levels of DBT Accreditation to professionals who have attended APT Training (or similar).
+The Association for Psychological Therapies offers various levels of accreditation to professionals who have completed APT training (or similar).

 These annual awards were established to keep people 'enthused' and thinking about how they can apply DBT in their practice.

 This is a major undertaking where organisations seek recognition that they are implementing DBT outstandingly well.